 Ultra-Low Temperature concept

-RELaTED will provide an innovative concept of decentralized Ultra-Low Temperature (ULT) network solution that can pave the way for expanding and modernizing existing district heating networks as well as introducing and establishing district heating in emerging EU markets.
-This project, funded under the European Union’s Horizon 2020 research and innovation programme, aims to develop a robust ultra-low temperature concept, which allow for the incorporation of low-grade heat sources with minimal constraints.
+RELaTED has provided an innovative concept of decentralized Ultra-Low Temperature (ULT) network solution that can pave the way for expanding and modernizing existing district heating networks as well as introducing and establishing district heating in emerging EU markets.
+This project, funded under the European Union’s Horizon 2020 research and innovation programme, has developed a robust ultra-low temperature concept, which allow for the incorporation of low-grade heat sources with minimal constraints.
 Also, ULT DH reduces operational costs due to fewer heat losses, better energy performance of heat generation plants and extensive use of de-carbonized energy sources at low marginal costs.
-The RELaTED ULT DH concept will be demonstrated in four complementary operation environments (new and existing DH, locations, climatic conditions, dimension…) in Denmark, Estonia, Serbia and Spain.
+The RELaTED ULT DH concept has been demonstrated in four complementary operation environments (new and existing DH, locations, climatic conditions, dimension…) in Denmark, Estonia, Serbia and Spain.

-RELaTED will provide an innovative concept of decentralized Ultra-Low Temperature (ULT) network solution with substantian efficiency and environmental benefits
+RELaTED has provided an innovative concept of decentralized Ultra-Low Temperature (ULT) network solution with substantian efficiency and environmental benefits

-RELaTED approach will follow the strategy of the electrical smart grids, in which energy generation is decentralized and consumers evolve to prosumers (they consume and produce energy).
+RELaTED approach has followed the strategy of the electrical smart grids, in which energy generation is decentralized and consumers evolve to prosumers (they consume and produce energy).